 Our bodies are exposed to low-grade chronic inflammation continuously and this increases as we get older.
-Our bodies are less and less capable of repairing themselves and fighting disease as a result.
-Extra virgin olive oil contains over 36 phenolic compounds and it is these that give the oil its peppery note.
+They are less and less capable of repairing themselves and fighting disease as a result.
+Extra virgin olive oil is packed with antioxidants and contains over 36 phenolic compounds, which gives the oil its peppery flavour.
 One of these compounds, oleocanthal, has been shown to have anti-inflammatory properties.
 It operates down the same pathways as a non-steroidal anti-inflammatory and elicits the same response in the body as ibuprofen.

 You may have heard about bad cholesterol LDL (low-density lipoprotein) and good cholesterol HDL (high-density lipoprotein).
 However, the worst form is oxidised LDL and here are just a few of the serious effects it can have.